Discovering the Ethereum2 P2P Network: Analysis

 \subsection{Eth2 Clients Interaction}

-Currently, there are five Eth2 clients available for participating on the network.
-With Armiarma, we were able to detect which client is used by each connected peer, and it is even possible to get the version they are using, as shown in Figure~\ref{fig:PeersPerClient} and Table \ref{tab:client-versions}.
-Note that we did not received any connection from any Lodestar client, but got connected to 26 peers from \emph{unknown} origin.
-This \emph{Unknown} peers could participate on the network as bootnodes, other crawlers, possible attackers or just clients that did not set the \emph{user agent} field.
+Currently, there are five Eth2 clients available to participate on the network.
+With our tool, we were able to detect which client is used by each connected peer, and it is even possible to get the version they are using, as shown in Figure~\ref{fig:PeersPerClient}.
+Note that \emph{unknown} peers could participate on the network as boot nodes, other crawlers, possible attackers, or just peers that did not report their client in the metadata.
+Also, we could see how many versions of each client are out there in the wild, as shown in Table~\ref{tab:client-versions}.
+This is useful because we can observe over a long period how client teams deploy new versions and how fast users update their clients.

-As we can see in Figure~\ref{fig:PeersPerClient}, there is a large number of peers from Lighthouse.
-In contrast, on the peerstore we observe that 55.17\% of the peers use the TCP port used by Prysm clients ($13000$), showing that the majority of nodes in the Eth2 network use Prysm. \footnote{Although it is possible to change the dialing port of the host in all the clients, the percentage of users that change it to this one specifically is low.} There are several reasons for this disparity.
-First, the figure does not show all the peers the crawler \emph{discovered}, but only those it managed to established a connection with.
-Lighthouse and Teku clients usually accept higher number of peers and are more flexible in the number of peers they keep.
-Prysm on the other hand, has a more strict limit on the number of peers they accept.
-Although they have flags to change the maximum number of peers, most nodes usually run with the default parameters.
-Finally, issues related to port-forwarding could have also played a role and prevented some connections from Prysm nodes.
-Nevertheless, the distribution of Eth2 clients is not the focus of this paper, but the capabilities of the network crawler.
-With Armiarma, we could see how many version of each client are out there in the wild, as shown in Table~\ref{tab:client-versions}.
-This is useful as we can observe over a long period of time, how client teams deploy new versions and how fast users update their clients.
+As we can see in Figure~\ref{fig:PeersPerClient}, Prysm is the most connected client with 82.9\% of the connected peers ($7446$ peers).
+In contrast, in the Peerstore, we observe that 62.84\% of the peers use the TCP port used by Prysm clients ($13000$), showing that most nodes in the Eth2 network are using Prysm Clients, but in a lower percentage that the one \emph{observed} by the crawler. \footnote{Although it is possible to change the dialing port of the host in all the clients, the percentage of users that change it to this one is low.} There are two main reasons for this disparity.
+First, the figure does not show all the peers the crawler \emph{discovered}, but only those it managed to exchange peer metadata with.

+Finally, issues related to port-forwarding also played a role in preventing some connections.
+To better understand how the client distribution represents the network, we calculated an estimation based on the advertised port and the observed distribution from those peers with whom we exchanged metadata.
+As shown in Figure~\ref{fig:client-estimations}, we can see that Prysm is the most dominant client in the network, followed by Lighthouse and Teku.
+This large disparity and lack of software decentralization is somehow concerning (See Section \ref{sec:discussion}).